easherma/chi-covid-resources/README.md

 Primary targeted persona at the moment is a caseworker who is relativley new.

-## Intial spike/proof of Concept:
+## Intial spike/proof of Concept: A caseworker-focused interface of the living resource guide

-- Data is in Socrta
+- The city’s data portal will serve as the backend for the data
+    - This saves a tremendous amount of current and future effort towards developing a backend for this application, not to mention deploying and maintaining that system.
+Socrata gives us a place to store the data that is already managed and paid for, with an API we don’t have to write.

 ### Three pages/views: